Citing: The rules for citing your sources are fairly straightforward. The following items taken from other sources must be acknowledged

 Note that when paraphrasing or summarizing, you will still cite the author’s name and page number as a way to acknowledge your use of the source.

-Thanks to Christine Fruin, Scholarly Communications Librarian, University of Florida for reuse of this page's content.
+Thanks to Christine Fruin, Scholarly Communications Librarian, University of Florida for reuse of some of her page's content.